National Theatre, temporary theatre

 - Rating: 4/5

 'Romeo and Juliet' returns to the National Theatre's temporary space from October 29 2014.
-Director Bijan Sheibani is not afraid to lob everything at his hugely stylised productions, an approach that has made for a memorable if varied career at the National...
+It's partially recast, with Sheena Bhattessa playing Juliet.
+Director Bijan Sheibani is not afraid to lob everything at his hugely stylised productions, an approach...